Point Loma Campus and Facilities

 The Health Promotion Center (School of Nursing)

-The School of Nursing’s Health Promotion Center (HPC) provides needed health care services, referrals and advocacy for individuals and families in the San Diego community in order to promote optimal health.
-The program is located at the Mid-City Church of the Nazarene.
-This free clinic is staffed by nursing faculty and students each week for those adults in the community with little or no access to health care.
-Using a service learner model, the HPC offers health assessments including screening labs.
-It also offers TB skin tests, Flu shots, blood pressure and diabetes screening, individual health teaching, and health education classes.
+The School of Nursing’s Health Promotion Center (HPC) provides needed health care services, referrals and advocacy for individuals and families in the San Diego community in order to promote optimal health in underserved communities.
+The free clinic is located at Mid-City Church of the Nazarene in the City Heights neighborhood.
+Using a service learner model, the HPC offers preventative health assessments, management of chronic health conditions, and assessment of acute illnesses.
+It also offers TB skin tests, vaccinations, laboratory services, individual health teaching, and health education classes.

 The Margaret Stevenson Center for Women’s Studies